What if you are really loveable?

 When I was young my mother used to say “you are your own worst enemy!”
 It took me another twenty years to realise she was right!
 Most of us are more cruel and judgemental to ourselves than any other person ever has been to us.
 Why?
 We seem to believe if we criticise ourselves harshly, we will somehow improve and become better, nicer, more attractive.
 We seem to believe that if we are kind to ourselves we will become slack, lazy or degenerate!
+Instead, we become the person who is our worst bully!

 How do we learn to be our own best friend instead of our own worst enemy?